paulodiovani/blog.diovani.com/technology/_posts/2025-06-13-configuring-neovim-011-lsp.md

 #### 1. Install Neovim and any wanted language servers

-First we need to install `neovim` (if you haven't yet) and the wanted language servers.
+First we need to install `neovim` (if you haven't yet) and the desired language servers.
 I'll use `typescript-language-server` for the following examples.

 ```bash
 # install on Arch Linux